Port

 Notes:

 Wear sturdy non-skid walking shoes.
 Not advisable for guests using a wheelchair or for those with mobility limitations.
 Terrain includes approximately 700 steps (up and down) within the cave.
-Tour order may vary.
+Tour sequence may vary.